MattZackey/Atari-Reinforcement-Learning/README.md

 ### Experience Replay

 To improve training stability, Deep Q-learning uses an experience replay buffer.
-The agent stores its experiences in a buffer, which consists of tuples of the form $\{s, a, r, s'\}$.
+The agent stores its experiences in a buffer, which consists of tuples of the form $\{s, a, r, s′\}$.
 During training a random batch is sampled from the replay buffer, and the parameters of the Q-network are updated.
 By selecting random samples from our replay buffer, we break the correlation between consecutive samples, stabilizing training.

 ### Fixed Q-targets

 To further stabilize the learning process, Deep Q-Learning makes use of a target network, which is a copy of the Q-network.
 The target network is responsible for calculating the Bellman targets

-$$y = r + \max_{a'}Q(s', a'; \mathbf{w}^-)$$
+$$y = r + \max_{a′}Q(s′, a′; \mathbf{w}^-)$$

 where $w^-$ denote the parameters of the target network.
 These parameters are only updated periodically as copies of the Q-networks parameters.